microsoft/AppliedRoboticsResearchLibrary/README.md

 #### **[Gesture Library: ](https://github.com/microsoft/gestureBotDesignKit/tree/main/src/Labanotation) Example Set of Upper-Torso Gestures**

-The Gesture Library is a data-set of upper-torso gesture-concept pairs expressed in Labanotation format and stored as .json files.
+The Gesture Library is a data-set of upper-torso gesture-concept pairs expressed in Labanotation format and stored as JSON files.
 The data is directly accessed by the Gesture Engine.
 The library includes a complete listing of the sample database including a video clip of each gesture performed by the gestureBot.

 #### **[Gesture Service:  ](https://github.com/microsoft/gestureBotDesignKit/tree/main/src/Samples/gestureService_w2v) Example Gesture Service Engine**